Removing Stretch Marks with a Mommy Makeover Columbus OH

 Unfortunately, the only way to completely eliminate a stretch mark is to remove it surgically.
 A mommy makeover frequently involves taking out extra skin on the breasts and abdomen.
 Often times, the skin that is removed contains stretch marks that arose from pregnancy.
 Those that are removed are generally on the lower aspect of the breasts at the time of a breast lift and on the stomach between the belly button and the pubic area at the time of a tummy tuck.

-To avoid noticeable scars on the breasts of abdomen, skin above the nipples on the breasts or above the belly button on the abdomen is not removed.
+To avoid noticeable scars on the breasts or abdomen, skin above the nipples on the breasts or above the belly button on the abdomen is not removed.
 Therefore, stretch marks in these areas will not be taken away but they may be pulled down to a position where they are less obvious.
 The scars are placed in such a way that they can be hidden as much as possible.
 In addition, the skin is tightened in these areas, which frequently makes stretch marks less visible.

 Arms and Thighs

 A mommy makeover may also include an arm lift or a thigh lift.
-In these procedures, excess skin is removed from the upper, inner arms or upper, inner thighs when there redundant skin and stretch marks are often found.
+In these procedures, excess skin is removed from the upper, inner arms or upper, inner thighs where there is redundant skin and stretch marks are often found.
 A large percentage of the stretch marks in these areas can be taken away during these surgeries.

 With each of the above procedures, mini versions are available for those where they are indicated and can leave shorter, less visible scars.
 The tradeoff, however, is that considerably less skin is removed with the mini procedure so the end result is not as tight and fewer stretch marks are removed.